Welcome to Efficient Labs

 Tools built for our customers

 Efficient Labs ships tools that help engineers get up and running with the Electron E1.
-We launched _labs because our customers deserve more than PDFs, datasheets, and tools that feel decades old.
+We launched Labs because our customers deserve more than PDFs, datasheets, and tools that feel decades old.
 We built them with the help of AI because that is how we got from "wouldn't it be cool if" to something a customer can click on in an afternoon instead of a quarter.
-Use _labs to learn faster and design faster.
+Use Labs to learn faster and design faster.
 Tools that earn their keep will keep getting better.
 The rest will make room for something more useful.
 If something helps, tell us.

 If something is wrong, tell us that too.
 Email labs@efficient.computer.